 Another option to convert properties to auto-properties in a bulk mode is code cleanup.
-You can either run code cleanup with the default profile Default: Full Cleanup or run the cleanup with a custom profile solely targeted at your specific task as described below.
+You can either run code cleanup with the default Default: Full Cleanup profile or create and run a custom profile solely targeted at your specific task as described below.

 To convert properties to auto-properties with custom code cleanup profile

 Press Ctrl+Alt+S, or alternatively from the main menu, chooseon Windows and Linux or on macOS.